Remember that Pixar movie where little Riley has all these emotions running around, trying to make sense of her new world?

 A little healthy fear can definitely help you make safer decisions.

 When it wants to conquer you, taking a break, looking at what you can control, and avoiding a constant onslaught of news and opinions can get you back on even ground.

-But if you’re still struggling?
-You’re worried about Mom and Dad?
-Or you’re older and worried about yourself?
+But what if you think you’re doing okay, and then it all comes back?
+You’re still struggling… You’re worried about Mom and Dad.
+Or you’re older and worried about yourself.